Best Vending Machine Choices for Afternoon Hunger

 Packaged baked goods

-There’s a good chance the cookies, muffins and pastries in the machine contain trans fats and a day’s worth of added sugar.
+The cookies, muffins, and pastries in the machine could contain trans fats and a day’s worth of added sugar.
 There’s a reason those muffins last indefinitely.
-There’s not much good to come from this category.
+Look for something with oatmeal, fruit, and/or nuts for some filling fiber.

 Chips and pretzels